SyedAlamdarHusain/student-report-crud/README.md

-# Guid to Compile, Load, Unload, and Run the Module
+# Guide to Compile, Load, Unload, and Run the Module

 ## Compile